jordanyang1101/jordanyang1101/README.md

 I'm a second year student of Computer Systems Engineering at Carleton University`and incoming Hardware Development Intern at Ford Motor Company!
 Passionate about building meaningful projects and solving real problems with technology, with an interest in integrating AI with hardware and robotics.

-- 🌱 I started my programming journey with `how you got started`
+- 🌱 I started my STEM journey with VEX Robotics, where I was team captain of our local highschool team.
 - 💡 I’m currently interested in `Hardware Development / Web Development / AI / Robotics / Drones`
-- 🤝 I love building and presenting Hackathon projects and meeting new people
+- 🤝 I love building and presenting Hackathon projects and meeting new people.

 ---